-Zeckendorf's theorem states that every positive integer has a unique representation as a sum of Fibonacci numbers such that no two numbers are the same of successive Fibonacci numbers.
+Zeckendorf's theorem states that every positive integer has a unique representation as a sum of Fibonacci numbers such that no two numbers are equal or consecutive Fibonacci numbers.
 For example, the number 74 can be represented as the sum 55 + 13 + 5 + 1.